ouvroir/icofom2021/src/publications/icofom2021-ana-carolina-gelmini-de-faria-kimberly-terrany-alves-pires.md

 According to Waldisa Guarnieri (Guarnieri, 2010), we only preserve what has a value, one could say social value, stemmed from some kind of collective consciousness.
-For the author, \"Cultural Patrimony is a question of historic consciousness\" (Guarnieri, 2010, p.121).
+For the author, “Cultural Patrimony is a question of historic consciousness” (Guarnieri, 2010, p.121).
 For that matter, museums have become responsible for the creation of discourses, binding them to the materiality via musealization process, conjectured by Desvallées and Mairesse (2013, p.
-57) as an operation \"\[\...\] of material and conceptual extraction of something from its natural or cultural original environment, granting to it a museal status\", in other words, a musealia - object of a museum.
-The Museum works in changing an object’s status, and according to Stransky (1970 as cited in Desvallées & Mairesse, 2013, p.57) \"\[\...\] a museum object is not only an object in a museum\".
+57) as an operation “[\...\] of material and conceptual extraction of something from its natural or cultural original environment, granting to it a museal status”, in other words, a musealia - object of a museum.
+The Museum works in changing an object’s status, and according to Stransky (1970 as cited in Desvallées & Mairesse, 2013, p.57) “\[\...\] a museum object is not only an object in a museum”.
 Therefore, musealization traces the moment of passage to a new cultural reality, enhancing new narratives.

-From the decolonial perspective, repatriation allows nations that have lost their patrimonies to create their narratives of world history, "\[\...\] the post-colonial perspective stresses critics and deconstruction of some naturalized narratives, also in the cultural heritage sphere\" (Costa, 2018, p.101).
+From the decolonial perspective, repatriation allows nations that have lost their patrimonies to create their narratives of world history, “[\...\] the post-colonial perspective stresses critics and deconstruction of some naturalized narratives, also in the cultural heritage sphere” (Costa, 2018, p.101).
 Many cases result in repatriation or restitution requests that, in the majority of instances, involve governments and museums.